PRONUNCIATION

 l

 Pronounce as in English.
-But as for lh when immediately preceded by f in the same word.
+But as for lh when immediately preceded by dh f th or v in the same word.

 lh